People can be pretty particular about their pizza and there are a wide variety of the types of cheese to use.

 For an ordinary cheese to get promoted to pizza cheese, it must be able to melt well (meltability), but not too much that it turns into a soupy, inedible mess.

-Along with being wetter, mozzarella is also significantly lower in sugar than a lot of other cheeses.
-As a result, it cooks up to a golden-brown finish almost effortlessly without burning or losing its toothsome texture.
-Try getting halloumi or Camembert to do that.
+In addition to being wetter, it also has significantly less sugar than many other cheeses, which is why it cooks up to a beautiful golden-brown finish almost effortlessly without burning or losing its toothsome texture.

 As you probably guessed, fresh mozzarella is made with fresh milk—traditionally that of a buffalo.

 Old-school buffalo milk mozzarella usually comes vacuum-sealed or steeped in brine for short-term preservation and is best enjoyed within a few days of being made, when it’s still delicate, supple, and flavorful.

 Fresh mozzarella is molto buono when grated or sliced and scattered over a homemade pizza , so long as you drain and dry it thoroughly beforehand.

 Low-moisture part-skim mozzarella was invented to solve fresh mozzarella’s two biggest problems: excess moisture and a brief shelf life.